The World Food Prize Foundation

 Better Together: Power of Partnerships in the Charitable Food System | Iowa Food Bank Association (IFBA) and Iowa State University Extension and Outreach

-The Iowa Food Bank Association and Iowa State University Extension and Outreach have partnered together for six years to provide coaching for healthy food pantries and high level food bank support.
+The Iowa Food Bank Association and Iowa State University Extension and Outreach have partnered together for six years to provide coaching for healthy food pantries and high-level food bank support.
 Over the years, the two organizations, as well as food banks, have learned the value of partnerships with similarly aligned goals.
-In this session, audience members will discover lessons learned in developing strong partnerships and tips to make partnerships more successful.

 Networking Iowa’s Community-Based Food Groups | Center for Rural Affairs, Iowa Farmers Union, Iowa Food System Coalition